LORD-KAY/LightUp/README.md

  ## Plugin
 	 <script>
 		$("#light-up").LightUp({
-			theme:$.LightUp.DARK_THEME,
 			useImageAsBackground:true,
 			hideHeader:true
 		});
 	</script>

+## Options
+ useImageAsBackground: This allows the plugin to set the images as a background with blurred effect and animations.
+It uses boolean values ( True or False). <br/>
+ hideHeader: This allows the plugin to set the header visibility, as to whether to show the header or fade the header.
+It uses boolean values either True or False <br/>

 ## COMING SOON
- Share - You will be able to share the currently viewing image with various platforms Autoplay - You will be able to allow the images to play automatically
+ Share - You will be able to share the currently viewing image with various platforms <br/>
+ Autoplay - You will be able to allow the images to play automatically <br/>
 ## CONTACT INFO
  email : offeilord@gmail.com , acheampong.lord@yahoo.com